Is It Cheating If You’re Not Together?

 Recently, a guy wrote to me about an issue he had with a girl he was seeing.

 So me and this girl were “dating.”
 Even though nothing was established verbally, it was implied based on the conversations we had and things we did and planned.
 We’d been seeing each other for about a month, and I thought it was getting serious because she was planning things for us such as trips to the beach, events, and even invited me to go to NYC with her for a work conference.
 We went on double dates, I met her sister.
-We hadn’t had sex yet, because I cock-blocked myself by not having a condom (which I realize you have written about).
+We hadn’t had intercourse yet, because I killed joy myself by not having a condom (which I realize you have written about).
 After a drunk fight, she told me she was hooking up with another dude in the background.
 I didn’t know if I should keep seeing her after that, and things got kind of weird.

 My question for this guy was if she knew he wasn’t hooking up with other girls behind her back, and he said no, they never discussed this.
 So…what’s a girl to do?